Bioinformatics and Imaging

 The research of the group spans a wide range from basic research and method development to their applications.
 The group has specific interests in drug resistance and various types of complex diseases like lung cancer, colorectal cancer, cervical cancer and haematological malignancies.

 In addition, the group takes a leading role in the education and mentoring of students and scientists to provide them with a deeper knowledge and understanding of modern quantitative methods as needed to cope with the data revolution in biology and medicine.
-Furthermore, the group aims to generate a public awareness of the current exiting developments in quantitative cancer research.
+Furthermore, the group aims to generate a public awareness of the current exciting developments in quantitative cancer research.